realvpntest/vpn-guide/README.md

 <a id = "whytrustus"></a>
 ## Why Trust Us: 100% Real Testing

-With so many VPN recommendations fueled by affiliate links and sponsorships, we do things differently:

-> **We personally test each VPN and report back with real-world, no-nonsense results.**
+Let’s be real — a lot of VPN reviews out there are shaped by affiliate deals or sponsorships.
+And sure, we do use affiliate links too — that’s how we keep this project alive.

+But here’s the difference:
+🧪 We **actually put each VPN through real-world tests** — no recycled content, no paid rankings.

-Here’s what we dig into:
+Here’s what we dive into:

-- Real-time speed performance across multiple environments
+- Speed results from different countries and network setups
-- Compatibility checks for Windows, macOS, iOS, and Android
+- How well they work on Windows, macOS, iOS, Android — even routers
-- Honest reviews of privacy policies and logging practices
+- Deep looks into privacy practices, no-log claims, and encryption methods
-- Streaming access breakdowns (Netflix, YouTube, BBC iPlayer, etc.)
+- Streaming access tests (Netflix, YouTube, BBC iPlayer, and more)
-- Direct experiences with customer support and refund procedures
+- Full user experience: support response time, refund handling, and usability

+> 💡 Our affiliate links never sway our verdicts.
+You choose what suits you — and every signup helps us keep delivering real, unbiased reviews.

 ---